-By the way, if you don't have remote starter switch and you're wondering what this tool looks like, you can follow this link and take a look at it: Actron CP7853 Remote Starter Switch (you can buy this bad boy online or at your local autoparts store- AutoZone, O'Reilly Auto Parts, etc.).
+By the way, if you don't have remote starter switch and you're wondering what this tool looks like, you can follow this link and take a look at it: Actron CP7853 Remote Starter Switch For 6V And 12V Automotive Starting Systems (you can buy this bad boy online or at your local autoparts store- AutoZone, O'Reilly Auto Parts, etc.).

 OK, this is what you'll need to do:

 Jack up your Ford vehicle and place it on jack stands.
 You'll need to raise the vehicle to gain access to the starter motor.

 Disconnect the battery negative terminal.

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.